Delicious and comforting festive lentil loaf with potatoes and nuts that is vegan, oil-free, low-fat and Candida diet friendly.

 - ½ tbsp. raw buckwheat flour

-- Black pepper and Himalayan salt to taste
+- Black pepper and Himalayan salt to taste (max a dash for Plantricious version)

 - Wash the lentils well and boil.
 Set aside.